Learn something new every day

 The events surrounding the issue at hand will also be discussed as part of the deposition questions.
 The deponent will be asked what he or she personally observed and experienced before, during and after the event.
 The lawyer will also ask about the extent of any injuries sustained and the treatment given for them.
 The deponent may also be asked questions designed that are considered sneaky, such as when the opposing counsel asks an accident victim if he or she is feeling better now.

-When preparing to answer deposition questions, a client should listen to her or her lawyer.
+When preparing to answer deposition questions, a client should listen to his or her lawyer.
 All questions must be answered truthfully, but the lawyer will likely recommend that answers be kept short.
 Adding information that was not asked for only opens the door to more questions with the potential to damage the individual's case.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!